EricRobertCampbell/obsidian_vaults/Chapter 2 - Hard Tissues.md

 		- Lateral elements which abut the ourside edge of each medial bone
 		- Conjoined left and right medial elements usu. overlap with the medial elements of the two adjacent rows perteriorly and anteriorly
 		- All individual [[Gastralia]] are connected to each other, permitting the [[Gastral Cuirass]] to act as a single unit
-- In some, espec. [[Therapoda]], the [[Gastralia]] may have been the primary control on the size and shape of the trunk cavity and may have helped to power the [[Avian Respiratory System|avian-like respiratory system]]
+- In some, espec. [[Theropoda]], the [[Gastralia]] may have been the primary control on the size and shape of the trunk cavity and may have helped to power the [[Avian Respiratory System|avian-like respiratory system]]

 ## The Dinosaur Appendicular Skeleton
 - [[Pectoral Girdle]] (shoulder) and [[Pelvic Girdle]] (hip) and the limbs associated with them